SanderLoman/rust-p2p/book/contributing/contributing.md

 Contower will permenantly have two branches:

 -   `stable`: Our primary development branch.
 This is where we merge new features and changes after they have been tested and are ready for release.
 -   `unstable`: Our secondary development branch.
-This is where we merge new features and changes before they are moved to `staging` and then `stable`.
+This is where we merge new features and changes before they are moved to `staging` and then later to `stable`.

 ### Rust Development